mikependon/RepoDB/RepoDb.Wiki/Implementing a Repository.md

 - [Inheritting the DbRepository](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository#inheritting-the-dbrepository).
 - [Inheritting the BaseRepository](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository#inheritting-the-baserepository).

-In this tutorial, the programming language we will be using is C# and the database provider we will be using is SQL Server.
-Please have at least Visual Studio 2017 and SQL Server 2016 installed in your machine.
+The programming language we will be using is *C#* and the database provider we will be using is *SQL Server*.
+Please have at least *Visual Studio 2017* and *SQL Server 2016* installed in your machine.

 **Note**: The *database*, *table*, *project* and *model* we will be using is the same as what we have created at the [Getting Started](https://github.com/mikependon/RepoDb/wiki/Getting-Started) page.

 ## What is Repository?

 *Repository* is a software design pattern and practice in which it is being implemented as an additional layer between your application and your database.
-Through repository, you are managing how the data is being manipulated from/to the database.
+It is being represented as a class object within the application.Through repository, you are managing how the data is being manipulated from/to the database.

-In this class, we usually add the basic database operations/methods like *Insert*, *Delete* and *Update*.
-In some cases, we also place the advance and reporting operations/methods like *GetTotalOrdersByMonth* or *RecalculateCustomerOrdersByDateRange* here.
+In this class (the *Repository*), we usually add the basic database operations/methods (ie: *Insert*, *Delete* and *Update*).
+But in most cases, we place the advance and reporting operations/methods here (ie: *GetTotalOrdersByMonth* or *RecalculateCustomerOrdersByDateRange*).

 Then, the codes in your application is using the *Repository* object instead of directly accessing the database.
 Those allow the developers to follow the correct *chain-of calls* and *reusability* when it comes to data-accessibility.

 ## Creating a database-level Repository

 A database-level repository is a *Repository* that can be used for a database specific purposes.
-The operations on this repository can be mostly common operations that is usable for the target database.

 To implement a common *Repository*, please follow the steps below.